MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 1. Find out who is the primary owner of the Partner Center commercial account.
 Check whether the primary owner of the Partner Center developer account is an MSA account (in this scenario, we expect that it's not an MSA account).

-Use an MSA account (not a work MSA account or a school MSA account) to register with the Microsoft Edge program, by following the steps in the article [Register as a Microsoft Edge extensions developer][DeveloperRegistration].
+Use an MSA account (not a work MSA account or a school MSA account) to register with the Microsoft Edge program, by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.

 ### If you have a Partner Center developer account